brutusin/json-forms/README.md

 `BrutusinForms.create(schema)`|BrutusinForms factory method
 `BrutusinForms.decorator(htmlElement)`|Callback function to be notified after an HTML element has been rendered (passed as parameter)
 `BrutusinForms.postRender(instance)`|Callback function to be notified after a BrutusinForms instance has been rendered (passed as parameter)
-`BrutusinForms.instances`|Array containing the BrutusinForms instances created in the document
+`BrutusinForms.instances`|Array containing all the BrutusinForms instances created in the document by the factory method.

 ### Instance members: